egraphs-good/peggy-comparison/README.md

-This repository performs qualitative and quantitative benchmarks on the [peggy](https://goto.ucsd.edu/~mstepp/peggy/) equality saturation engine and compiler.
-Its purpose is to compare peggy's performance to [eggcc](https://github.com/egraphs-good/eggcc), another optimizing compiler using equality saturation, on similar example files.
+This repository performs qualitative and quantitative benchmarks on the [Peggy](https://goto.ucsd.edu/~mstepp/peggy/) equality saturation engine and compiler.
+Its purpose is to compare Peggy's performance to [eggcc](https://github.com/egraphs-good/eggcc), another optimizing compiler using equality saturation, on similar example files.

-For the original peggy project, please refer to the [peggy documentation](https://goto.ucsd.edu/~mstepp/peggy/).
-This is not the original peggy project.
+For the original Peggy project, please refer to the [Peggy documentation](https://goto.ucsd.edu/~mstepp/peggy/).
+This is not the original Peggy project.

 # Overview

 There are two benchmarks:

-- **optimization capabilities (OC) (qualitative)**: This benchmark produces a comparison of
+- **optimization capabilities (OC) (qualitative)**: This benchmark produces a comparison of optimized output at different numbers of iterations of Peggy's equality saturation engine.

 - **performance and scaling (PS) (quantitative)**: This benchmark...
+TODO

 # Running the benchmarks